All Episodes

 That was Manuel Miranda who had to fall on the sword for that.

-He was a uh he was a staffer, I think that was his name.
+I think that was his name.

 They were trying to block.

-Somehow, secret memos, the Democrat staffers had written for their Senate Democrat uh members of the Judiciary Committee on how they were going to defeat all of these nominees, including Estrada.
+Somehow, secret memos, the Democrat staffers had written for their Senate Democrat members of the Judiciary Committee on how they were going to defeat all of these nominees, including Estrada.

-He was Hispanic, he's bad.
+He was Hispanic.

 We can't let this happen.

-How they're gonna work with their group.
+How they're going to work with their group.

-Somehow those memos appeared on the Republican computer system.
+Somehow, those memos appeared on the Republican computer system.

-We we've got to get to the bottom, but we've got to find out how those memos ended up on the Republican side.
+We've got to find out how those memos ended up on the Republican side.

 The subject of the memos and their tactics was not interesting to them at all.

-Now here we have a leak of these black sites, and they want to know about the black sites.
+Now, here we have a leak of these black sites, and they want to know about the black sites.

 They're not at all concerned about how the information got to the newspaper.

-So look, the fact that these people are hypocrites is not news.
+So, look, the fact that these people are hypocrites is not news.

-Uh and and we're here to call them on it.
+And we're here to call them on it.

-Uh and if it it's if it's if it is a U.S. Senator or a member of his staff, then let's find out.
+And if it is a U.S. Senator or a member of his staff, then let's find out.

 Let's just find out who it is.

-What's the question, Mr. Snardley?
+What's the question, Mr. Snerdley?

 Mm-hmm.